Racial Inequity: Disproportionate Losses to Covid You don’t need me to tell you how hard…

 Chris: Since the book was written, what are the big changes that you’ve seen?

 Allison: The book was written before we began to turn the clock back on racial equity and has become even more relevant than ever before.
 People of color, specifically Black/African American people are finding themselves in situations that we now call ‘breathing while Black”.

 Chris: I like to use the analogy that giving you power doesn’t take away any of my power.
 It isn’t pie.

 Allison: Exactly.
 The book was written before we began the recent trend to turn the clock back on racial equity.
 As a result, it has become even more relevant than ever before.
 People of color, specifically Black/African American people are finding themselves in situations that we now call ‘breathing while Black’.
 The act of calling the police for simple life events is the anti-thesis of inclusion.
 It is an official statement that ‘you do not belong’.
 The other big change is that we are no longer having political conversations – we’re having humanity conversations.

 A turning point for me was when I did an organizational assessment.
-It looked at ten areas of differences that included political differences.
+This assessment tool looked looked at ten areas of differences that included political differences.
 I was hoping to use the data to create suggestions for how to manage our political differences in the workplace.
 Unfortunately – no strategies emerged from that project – although I did come up with two key insights:

 - Major corporations and academia must step up and hold people accountable for behaviors that communicate ‘you do not belong’.

 - I landed in a powerful place personally and professionally where I am open to having some conversations about political differences, but I refuse to sacrifice my humanity on the altar of diversity.
 Putting children in cages without soap or a toothbrush is an example.
 There must be a minimum standard for dialogue.

 Allison’s views are deeply rooted in the James Baldwin quote:

 “We can disagree and still love each other unless your disagreement is rooted in my oppression and denial of my humanity and right to exist.”